“Don’t ask what the world needs. Ask what makes you come alive, and go do it.”

 That’s when I decided, “ENOUGH IS ENOUGH!”

 My health and my life aren’t worth the money that I’m making.
 I’m not going to put my life at risk for the sake of chasing monetary gains anymore.
 No amount of money in the world can replace my health.
-Money is worthless if I don’t have the health to enjoy it.
+My riches are worthless if I don’t have the health to enjoy them.

 Slowly taking the necessary steps to improve my health, I had regained my sense of confidence and love for living again.
 After losing all the fat that I gained within six months, I became fascinated with taking care of my health.
 And the more I improved my health, the more I wanted to learn about health – physical, mental, and spiritual.

 My health struggles catalyzed my life transformation and eventually became my passion.
 Over time, I cultivated more drive as I actively dedicated time towards learning and improving my health.

 Because of the pain from my health challenges, I felt the need to help others who are dealing with their unique health agony.
 That’s because I want them to get out of suffering and feel their most energetic and confident selves.

-By improving my health, I discovered the want to improve other areas of my life.
+By improving my health, I discovered the desire to improve other areas of my life.
 This included my professional life, relationships, and personal growth.
 After delving deeper into those areas, I also felt the urge the help others who want to enhance their overall life.

 This holistic approach is the key to living a well-balanced life.
 Hence that’s where my passion currently is and what I spent most of my time doing.
 When diving into topics of integrated life improvement, I feel most alive and connected to my core.

 Discover and Cultivate Your Passion

 Deep beneath your core, you have something that lights a fire in your belly.
-It’s your passion that you have cultivated over time.
+It’s your passion you have cultivated over time.
 Ask yourself:

 “How can I develop passion from a past traumatic event and use it to help others?”